 Thursday, March 14, 2013

 South Korea's newly named finance minister said Wednesday the recovery in Asia's fourth-largest economy is weak and might need additional government stimulus.

-South Korea's exports surged nearly 12 percent in January from a year ago, the sharpest pickup in almost a year, government data showed Friday.
+South Korea's exports and imports fell in February from a year earlier but the trade balance showed a surplus for the 13th straight month, government data showed Friday.

 South Korea has big plans to become a major nuclear energy player, but they are unfolding at a time when the global industry is under intense scrutiny after the 2011 Fukushima disaster.

 The number of tourists traveling overseas hit a January record, thanks to a strong won, travel portal Tourgo said Tuesday.

 Tuesday, February 26, 2013